 Your SEO is not good enough

 The leads could be all wrong, and the outreach very short, and not relevant enough.
-Ensure you have an SEO specialist who can comb through the issue and point out what needs to be improved.
+Ensure you have an SEO specialist, like Cube Digital, who can comb through the issue and point out what needs to be improved.

 The content is subpar